 Caffeine Tablets – Easier on the teeth and stomach than coffee.

 Panax Ginseng – As needed for mood energy.
 Needs to be cycled, 2-3 days max or loses effectiveness.
 Other adaptogens like ashwagandha or rhodiola help many but they didn’t for me.
 Rhodiola is often good for people who work long hours or labor jobs.

-L-Tyrosine – Can also be cycled 2-3 days for mood/energy.
+L-Tyrosine – Can also be cycled 1-2 days a week for mood/energy.

 Creatine – Beneficial in many ways, not just for exercise.